zulip/zulip/docs/overview/architecture-overview.md

 ### PostgreSQL

-PostgreSQL (also known as Postgres) is the database that stores all persistent data, that is, data that's expected to live beyond a user's current session.
-Starting with Zulip 3.0, new Zulip installations will install modern Postgres release rather than using the version included with the operating system.
+PostgreSQL is the database that stores all persistent data, that is, data that's expected to live beyond a user's current session.
+Starting with Zulip 3.0, new Zulip installations will install modern PostgreSQL release rather than using the version included with the operating system.

-In production, Postgres is installed with a default configuration.
+In production, PostgreSQL is installed with a default configuration.
 The directory that would contain configuration files (`puppet/zulip/files/postgresql`) has only a utility script and a custom list of stopwords used by a PostgreSQL extension.